St. Michael’s Anglican Church

 When are baptisms done at Saint Michael’s?

 Baptisms are celebrated as part of the corporate worship life of our congregation.
 We do not do private baptisms except in very special pastoral situations.
-Baptisms occur for members on the third Sunday of the month at the 10:30 service.
+Baptisms occur for members on the third Sunday of the month at the 10:30 Sanctuary service.
 We also love to have baptisms for members at the other Sunday services as well.
 At these other services we can be more flexible about the particular day of the month we do baptisms.
-Where do I start to become a member?
+How do I start to become a member?